About Me

 Outreach

 I've participated as a volunteer for AstroDay, a Mauna Kea Observatory-organized annual event that teaches children about science through interactive demonstrations.
 During the quarantined portions of the coronavirus pandemic, I created video guides to accompany take-home activities.
-When AstroDay resumed in-person, I was able to travel to Kona to perform these demonstrations face-to-face.
+When AstroDay resumed in-person, I was able to travel to Kona and Hilo to perform these demonstrations face-to-face.

 Mentorship